wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

     ]
 ```

 *Example.* Caller-to-Dealer `CALL` with MQTT payload.
-Specifying `"ppt_serializer": "mqtt"` means that
+Specifying `"ppt_serializer": "native"` means that
-the original MQTT message payload is passed as WAMP payload message as is, without any transcoding, as is.
+the original MQTT message payload is passed as WAMP payload message as is, without any transcoding.

 {align="left"}
 ```json